hydro-informatics/hydro-informatics.github.io/lectures/lectures.md

  The {ref}`software` chapter guides through the installation of relevant software for lectures.

+ ## Open Access Videos

+ Some contents of this website are accompanied with public videos hosted on *YouTube*.
+Find out more by visitng the [@ Hydro-Morphodynamics channel on YouTube](https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ).

 ## Exercises

 Exercises are an integral part of this ebook and additional materials are provided on external git repositories, such as: